Adam Enfroy Logo

 Streamlined Business Processes

-Getting the key moments right allows you to optimize customer engagement and customer satisfaction at the various customer lifecycle stages – and all this requires streamlined business processes.
+Getting the key moments right allows you to optimize customer engagement and satisfaction at the various customer lifecycle stages, requiring streamlined business processes.

 As with anything in business, the customer’s lifecycle has to be well-defined and understood by everyone in the company.

-This will ensure that the customer has a positive experience every step of the way and is more likely to remain a loyal customer for longer.
+Customers can then have a positive experience every step of the way and are likelier to remain loyal for longer.

 Maintaining A CRM Database